Introduction

 Overview

-If you don’t have a spark plug tester on hand, you can still check the functionality of your spark plugs using a basic visual inspection method.
-This approach involves observing arcing sparks, which can indicate whether the spark plug is operational.
-However, note that this method may not be as precise as using a dedicated spark plug tester.
+If you don’t have a spark plug tester, you can still check if your spark plugs are working with a simple visual inspection.
+This method involves watching for arcing sparks, which can show whether the spark plug is doing its job.
+Just remember, while this method is easy, it might not be as accurate as using a real spark plug tester.

 Step-by-Step Instructions